sdiehl/write-you-a-haskell/hindley_milner.md

 The Writer layer for the Infer monad contains the generated set of constraints emitted from inference pass.
-Once inference has completed we are left with a resulting type signature full of meaningless unique fresh variables and a set of constraints that we must solve to refine the type down to it's principle type.
+Once inference has completed we are left with a resulting type signature full of meaningless unique fresh variables and a set of constraints that we must solve to refine the type down to it's principal type.

 The constraints are pulled out solved by a separate ``Solve`` monad which holds the Unifier ( most general unifier ) solution that when applied to generated